J-Hoplin/Youtube-Extractor/README.md

 - **Warning : You shouldn't use openly or share downloaded mp3 or mp4 files.
 If you violate this, you can be punished by copyright law.**
 ***
+- ACodec False meadns, that types of download has no audio.

+- VCodec False means, that types of download has no video

+- Recommend to download - VCodec : avc1 , ACodec : mp4a option

+- When you want to delete video file but makes error 'ffmpeg-win64', check if extractor program is closed
+***
 - 20200411 Patch Note

     - Exception Handling

     - Unexpected bug fix

-***
-- ACodec False meadns, that types of download has no audio.

-- VCodec False means, that types of download has no video

-- Recommend to download - VCodec : avc1 , ACodec : mp4a option
 ***

 1. It'll take some time when execute program for the first time.